alexanderadam/ice_portal_downloader/README.md

 Original implementation by [SirBenedick](https://github.com/SirBenedick/iceportal-audiobooks-downloader).
 This fork uses properly tagged audio files and covers and can also download newspapers and magazines.

+This is just meant to help you download the content for offline use if you have a connections where you have to switch trains and you want to avoid re-starting the media playing.
+Please respect the rights of the authors and publishers and don't distribute the downloaded content.

+Also please delete the media files when you stop travelling with the ICE.

 ## Setup